liamhays/rk3566-mcu/rk3566_mcu_notes.md

 `PMU_SRAM`, and if you try to write on top of this, the entire system will hard crash and reboot.

-As far as I can tell, DDR RAM cannot be accessed from the MCU.
-I allocated 128KB of DRAM from the kernel memory pool, found a 64KB-aligned address within that allocated space, copied a RISC-V program to it, and started the MCU from that address.
+DDR RAM is accessible from the MCU, but seemingly only for data accesses.
+The MCU cannot run code from DDR RAM.
+To test this, I allocated 128KB of DRAM from the kernel memory pool, found a 64KB-aligned address within that allocated space, copied a RISC-V program to it, and started the MCU from that address.
 The MCU did not start, regardless of whether it was set to AXI or AHB.
-I don't know why this is---`SYSTEM_SRAM` is on AXI and works just fine, for example---but my conclusion is that you can't use DDR RAM with the MCU.
+I don't know why this is---`SYSTEM_SRAM` is on AXI and works just fine.

+However, for data accesses, the MCU can write and read DDR RAM.
+To test this, I allocated 4 bytes of DDR RAM, wrote a value to it, then had the MCU (running from `SYSTEM_SRAM`) read that address and write it to the mailbox.
+See the `ddr_test` example.
+The MCU can also write to DDR, then read it back and into the mailbox register.
+Importantly, this seems to work better **when the MCU is set to use the AXI bus**.
+When it's on the default AHB, there seem to be issues where other values related to the MCU (for example, boot address), as well as plain garbage data, end up in the mailbox register.
+This might be related to the ahb2axi block and its configuration parameters.

 # MCU interrupts
 The SCR1 core has a 16-line "Integrated Programmable Interrupt